DPR7/domoticz-ifttt/README.md

 # domo-ifttt

-Provides a relatively quick and easy way to voice control multiple devices in Domoticz using IFTTT.
+Provides a relatively quick and easy way to voice control multiple devices in Domoticz using just 2 applets in IFTTT.

 NEW NEW NEW --- Control *ALL* Domotics switches, scenes, groups with just 2 simple ifttt applets.